jekil/awesome-hacking/_pages/index.rst

 - `Hardentools <https://github.com/securitywithoutborders/hardentools>`_ - A utility that disables a number of risky Windows features.
 - `Lynis <https://github.com/CISOfy/lynis>`_ - Security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
 Agentless, and installation optional.
 - `Osx-config-check <https://github.com/kristovatlas/osx-config-check>`_ - Verify the configuration of your OS X machine.
+- `ProcMon-for-Linux <https://github.com/microsoft/ProcMon-for-Linux>`_ - A Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
+Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.
 - `Xnumon <https://github.com/droe/xnumon>`_ - Monitor macOS for malicious activity.

 Orchestration